iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Advanced Maxflow Algorithms.md

 ---
 ### **Blocking Flows and Dinic's Algorithm**

 Some modifications can be to the above algorithm and show its equivalency to another algorithm, called the Dinic's algorithm for Maximum Flows.
 A *layered network* refers to a BFS performed on the graph where, each node is labeled with the distance from $i$, the node, to the destination $t$, in terms of the number of arcs needed.

-For more information about this variation, see [Dinic's Algorithm](Dinic's%20Algorithm.md) for more details.
+We skip the description of the algorithm since it's quite complicated.

 **References:**